 Observed bull-to-cow ratios are often compared to management objectives or biological requirements.
-Some state wildlife agencies set bull-to-cow ratio objectives for immediately post-hunting season whereas other states have pre-hunting season bull-to-cow ratio objectives.
+Some state wildlife agencies set post-hunting season bull-to-cow ratio objectives whereas other states have prehunting season bull-to-cow ratio objectives.
 Bull-to-cow ratios collected post-season (mid-late winter) may be biased lower because the sexes are separated during this time and bachelor bull groups have lower detectability.
 If surveyed during the rut, adult elk are mixed in distribution and unbiased sex ratios can be obtained, however these do not account for bulls removed during the hunting harvest to follow.
-Montana has used post-season bull-to-cow ratio goals for most HDs where post-season or spring green-up aerial survey data are available to establish the goals in the 2023 Plan, although the commission may choose to target alternative goals at any elk season setting meeting.
+Montana has used post-season bull-to-cow ratio goals for most HDs where post-season or spring green-up aerial survey data are available to establish the goals in the 2023 Plan, although the commission may choose to target alternative goals, reflected in quotas, for any elk season.